docpad-archive/documentation/community/showcase.html.md

 - [Shop Talk Show Podcast](http://shoptalkshow.com/episodes/010-with-doug-neiner/) - A live web design and development podcast chat about the benefits of DocPad and <a href="http://code.dougneiner.com" rel="nofollow">Doug Neiner's</a> workflow (4 minutes in)
 - [DocPad Talk @ Paris.js](http://djebbz.github.com/docpad-paris-js/) - Presentation of DocPad at Paris.js, May 30th 2012
 - [Rapid Web Development with DocPad](https://vimeo.com/53755097) - DocPad founder Benjamin Lupton gives an overview of DocPad and showcases what building a site is like in it
-- [Static Site Generation with DocPad on Windows Azure Web Sites](http://blog.ntotten.com/2013/01/11/static-site-generation-with-docpad-on-windows-azure-web-sites/) - Tutorial on how to setup and deploy DocPad to [Windows Azure Web Sites](https://azure.microsoft.com/en-us/free/)
 - [Create professional websites with DocPad](http://emmet.io/blog/docpad/) - DocPad was an ideal solution for [Emmet documentation website](http://docs.emmet.io) because it not only provides a simplified development process, but allows me to reduce my hosting costs greatly
 - [Why DocPad](http://takitapart.com/posts/why-docpad/) - Why I've built takitapart using a static site generator, and why DocPad won me over
 - [Organising DocPad](http://takitapart.com/posts/organizing-docpad/) - Setting up the basic taxonomy of [takitapart.](http://takitapart.com)